-In order to study the stability of $N-K$ Boolean networks, Derrida and Pomeau \cite{Derrida1986} considered an annealing procedure and calculated the probability that, after $t$ steps, a node state is the same on two trajectories that originated from initially close conditions.
-(Later authors generalized the Derrida-Pomeau analysis to include variable in-degree \cite{Luque1995, Luque1997, Fox2001} and joint in-degree/out-degree distributions \cite{Lee2008}.)
-In their annealed situation, at \textit{each} time step $t$ the truth table outputs and the network of connections are randomly chosen.
+To obtain an analytically tractable model for the stability of $N-K$ Boolean networks, Derrida and Pomeau \cite{Derrida1986} considered an `annealing' procedure applied to the original problem and calculated the probability that, after $t$ steps, a node state is the same on two trajectories that originated from initially close conditions.
+Annealing, in this context, refers to assuming that both the $f_i$ at each node and the network of connections are randomly reassigned at each time step, in contrast to the `quenched' problem, in which both the update functions and topology are constant for all time.
+Later authors generalized the Derrida-Pomeau analysis to include variable in-degree \cite{Luque1995, Luque1997, Fox2001} and joint in-degree/out-degree distributions \cite{Lee2008}.
+In the annealed situation, at each time step $t$ \textit{both} the truth table outputs \textit{and} the network of connections are randomly chosen.
 The actual situation of interest, however, is the case of `frozen-in' networks, where the truth table and network of connections are fixed in time.